-We have entered into a strategic financing agreement to provide us with \$36.0 million in working capital.
-An initial closing under the agreement resulting in nominal proceeds has occurred; however, no further scheduled closings have occurred.
-No assurances can be given that we will consummate any further closings under the strategic financing agreement, in which event we will need to secure alternative sources of capital, which may not be available on acceptable terms, or at all, potentially resulting in our inability to continue as a going concern.
+We have entered into a strategic securities purchase agreement to provide us with \$36.0 million in working capital.
+An initial closing under the agreement resulting in nominal proceeds has occurred; however, no further scheduled closing has occurred.
+No assurances can be given that we will consummate any further closing under the strategic securities purchase agreement, in which event we will need to secure substantial alternative sources of capital in a timely manner, which may not be available on acceptable terms, or at all, potentially resulting in our inability to continue as a going concern.

-In April 2013, we entered into a Securities Purchase Agreement (as amended, the "Purchase Agreement") providing for the issuance to Autilion AG, a corporation organized and existing under the laws of Switzerland ("Autilion), of 72 million shares of our common stock for total gross proceeds of \$36 million (the "AutilionFinancing").
-As amended, the Purchase Agreement provides for a series of closings between June 27, 2013 and September 30, 2013.
+In April 2013, we entered into a Securities Purchase Agreement (as amended, the "Securities Purchase Agreement") providing for the issuance to Autilion AG, a corporation organized and existing under the laws of Switzerland ("Autilion"), of 72 million restricted shares of our common stock for total gross proceeds of \$36 million (the "Autilion Financing").
+As amended, the Securities Purchase Agreement provided for a series of closings scheduled to have occurred on or before September 30, 2013.
 As of the date of this report, a closing resulting in nominal proceeds from the Autilion Financing has occurred.
-However, further scheduled closings have not occurred.
-We are informed by Autilion that the failure to close is due to administrative delays involving Autilion and its international affiliates and investment partners.
-Because the scheduled closings have not occurred, the Purchase Agreement.
-However, we can give no assurances as to whether we will receive the total \$36 million of proceeds contemplated by the Purchase Agreement.
-However, we can give no assurances as to whether we will receive any additional funding in connection with the Autilion Financing.
-In the event we are not able to close with respect to at least a significant portion of the proceeds anticipated from the Autilion Financing, we will need to obtain substantial additional financing, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to continue as a going concern.
+However, further scheduled closings have not yet occurred.
+We have been informed by Autilion that the delay in closing the Autilion Financing in full prior to the date of this report is due to administrative matters and financial transactions involving Autilion, its international affiliates, investment partners, and counterparties, including financial transactions intended to increase substantially the aggregate amount of investment capital available to Autilion and its affiliates.
+Although Autilion remains in default under the Securities Purchase Agreement, subsequent to September 30, 2013, we have been informed by Autilion that (i) Autilion will cure its default under the Securities Purchase Agreement and (ii) we will receive the full \$36 million of proceeds contemplated by the Securities Purchase Agreement.
+As a result of the prior delay in closing the Autilion Financing in full, however, we cannot provide any assurance as to whether we will receive any additional funding from Autilion in connection with the Autilion Financing, we will need to obtain substantial additional financing on a timely basis.
+Substantial additional financing may not be available to us on a timely basis, on terms acceptable to us, or at all.
+In the event we are unable to obtain additional financing, our business, financial condition, and results of operations may be harmed, the price of our stock may decline, and we may not be able to

-In the event the Autilion Financing is completed in an amount exceeding \$11.0 million, and we issue over 22 million shares of our restricted common stock in connection with such funding, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
+In the event the Autilion Financing is completed in an amount exceeding \$11.5 million, and we issue over 23 million shares of our restricted common stock in connection with such funding, Autilion will control in excess of 50% of our issued and outstanding common stock, resulting in a change in control of the Company.
 In addition, substantial dilution to existing stockholders will occur upon completion of the Autilion Financing in part or in full.